Skip to content

 Upper blepharoplasty

 The most frequent combination in my practice.
 Many patients who have lower bags also have excess skin on the upper eyelids.
-Performing upper and lower blepharoplasty in the same surgical procedure offers complete rejuvenation of the gaze, with a single recovery.
+Performing upper and lower blepharoplasty in the same surgical procedure can improve the upper and lower eyelids with a single recovery.

 Periocular fat graft

-The fat graft is an extraordinary complement for patients who, in addition to bags, have significant volume loss in the periocular area.
-The grafted fat fills depressions around the eyes, softens deep dark circles, and brings with it stem cells that regenerate skin quality.
-It is a perfect marriage of techniques.
+The fat graft can be an important complement for patients who, in addition to bags, have significant volume loss in the periocular area.
+The grafted fat fills depressions around the eyes, can soften deep dark circles, and brings regenerative cellular components that may improve skin quality.
+It can be a useful combination when the anatomy calls for it.

 In selected cases, hyaluronic acid filler in the nasojugal groove area can complement the result of transconjunctival blepharoplasty, especially when there is volume loss in the middle third of the face that exceeds what orbital fat redistribution can correct.